 The Verbally Abusive Relationship by Patricia Evans is divided into two parts and 20 chapters.

+If you ever felt victimized by verbal abuse in your life, then this book is for you.
 Also, please keep in mind that my notes are informal and often contain key lessons and important passages from the book.

 The Verbally Abusive Relationship by Patricia Evans